yhdeng-ryan/rsp_hololen_pnp_main/README.md

 source install/setup.bash
 ros2 launch main main.launch.xml
 ```
+IMPORTANT NOTE: Close the joint state publisher gui window after running the launch file.
+The robot will not move correctly if the gui is running while the robot tries to move.

 4. In the teach pendant, go to `Load Program`, `Installation`, `External Control`, put in
 ```
 Host IP: 192.168.1.101
 Custom port: 50002
 ```
+Ensure that the robot is not in a singular configuration by moving it with the teach pendant.

 5. In the contorl termianl, it will ask "Perform registration? (y/n)", answer `y`.
 Hololens needs to be register with the robot's frame everytime you open the Hololens app.
 The registration positions are predefined in `src/main/json/reg_cfg.json`(required colcon build after edit) and `install/main/share/main/json/reg_cfg.json`.